 Georgian children, even small ones, are very expressive.
 Boys make gestures similar to those of grown-ups, using their hands to accentuate their words.

 As Georgians hurry to enter Europe, they have begun rapidly repairing their roads.
 The whole center of the city is undergoing construction and every day more and more black asphalt brings Georgia closer to Europe.

-Georgia has a lot of monuments – and not only architectural.
+Georgia has a lot of monuments – and not only architectural ones.
 Sculptures of different famous historical figures, artists, and scientists are to be found in the most unexpected places.
-But the figure of woman – Mother Georgia – keeps watch over everything that happens in the city, standing high on the hill, on duty night and day.
-She is friendly and threatening in the same time: she holds a bowl in one hand and sword in the other.
+But the figure of the woman – Mother Georgia – keeps watch over everything that happens in the city, standing high on the hill, on duty night and day.
+She is friendly and threatening at the same time: she holds a bowl in one hand and a sword in the other.

-Georgia’s rich heritage can be seen not only in museums, but all around.
+The nation’s rich heritage can be seen not only in museums but all around.
 Antiquities are sold in Tbilisi at the open-air market like fruits and vegetables.
 But the main treasuries of any country are its people, and it does not matter if they are poor or rich.
-And after getting to know the people of Georgia you understand why, in that regard, it is a very rich country.
+And after getting to know the people, you understand why, in that regard, it is a very rich country.

 The old taxi “Volga” drives us toward the airport through the ancient city of Tbilisi, which stretches along Kura river.
-Our time in Georgia passed quickly.
+Our time in the nation passed quickly.
 The taxi also goes quite quickly this time on the new roads, which are freshly paved.
-The meter in the taxi shows kilometers and rubles, although Georgia has used its own currency — the lari — for a long time.
+The meter in the taxi shows kilometers and rubles, although it has used its own currency — the lari — for a long time.

 Natalia Motili works for an international organization providing assistance to local governments in Moldova.
 She likes to travel and writes about places she visited and people she met.
 She is married to painter Ghenadie Sontu.